vedmichv/todoapp-codecatalyst-demo/README.md

 We are at the final stage of CI/CD operations - Monitoring.
 We can do two types of monitoring:

 - Monitoring of CI/CD operations.
 We can monitor API calls for CodeCatalysts actions.
 These API operations are managed by AWS CloudTrail.
 You can read more in [CodeCatalyst Documentation](https://docs.aws.amazon.com/codecatalyst/latest/userguide/ipa-monitoring.html)
-- Application performance monitoring focused on monitoring and analyzing applications and infrastructure that hosts them.
-Amazon CloudWatch Metrics and Amazon CloudWatch Logs used for for observability by default.
+- Application performance monitoring focused on monitoring and analyzing applications and the infrastructure that hosts them.
+Amazon CloudWatch Metrics and Amazon CloudWatch Logs are used for observability by default.

-Let's configure application monitoring dashboard:
+Let's configure an application monitoring dashboard:

 1. Examine API activities in the dashboard.
 Sign in to the API Gateway console at https://console.aws.amazon.com/apigateway.